-After you have enrolled, you will receive a PPO-Copay Option ID card from your network and/or claims administrator indicating that you and your covered dependents are covered by the Plan.
+After you have enrolled, you will receive an ID card from your network and/or claims administrator indicating that you and your covered dependents are covered by the Plan.
 The ID card includes important phone numbers and should be presented each time you go to a network physician, other provider, or hospital.